 I learned through evaluating this prototype that actually lead to a clunky experience for clients with hundreds of events.
 Also included in the low fidelity mockups that did not make their way into the final version is cost estimation per event – What seemed like a straightforward pricing model actually was dependent on many factors we deemed too time intensive to work through on the MVP.
 However, the feature received great feedback, putting it on the roadmap for future iterations.

 After rounds of feedback, I had a good idea of what the final design should look like.
 Taking that into account, I created a design guide for developers to follow alongside the high fidelity mockups for final revisions and developer communication.
 This version has been picking up some extra features along way after it’s initial design and release.

 With the event scheduling worked through, we had a release that would help the WellMetrics team in the short term while we executed on the longer term vision.
 This would encompass far more scope and move us off our current tech stack.

 Based on prior research and learning along the way, I created governing principles for this project.
 I checked most decisions I made against these, and they became somewhat of a success criteria as well.

-Stakeholder’s goals expanded to the full lifecycle of an event – here are the revised goals in basic terms.
+Stakeholder’s goals expanded to the full lifecycle of an event – here are their goals presented as personas.